randallb/content-foundry/content/blog/what-is-story-led-growth.md

 ---
-CTA: We're a team focused on helping companies implement story-led growth.
-Get in touch!
+CTA: "We're a team focused on helping companies implement story-led growth.
+Get in touch!"
-published: 2024-12-09
-updated: 2025-01-27
+published: "Mon Dec 09 2024 00:00:00 GMT+0000 (Coordinated Universal Time)"
+updated: "Mon Jan 27 2025 00:00:00 GMT+0000 (Coordinated Universal Time)"
-image: static/assets/blog/images/silhouette.avif
+image: "static/assets/blog/images/silhouette.avif"
-summary: If you tell your story well, marketing will be natural.
-If you don't, you have to pay for performance
+summary: "If you tell your story well, marketing will be natural.
+If you don't, you have to pay for performance"
-author: Randall Bennett
+author: "Randall Bennett"
+title: "Untitled"
+cta: "Read more"
 ---
 # Story-led growth: Focus on customers, not marketing